xenanetworks/open-automation-utilities/docs/source/cli_ref/anlt/lt/lt_inc.rst

 Description
 -----------

-To request the remote link training partner to increase (+) its emphasis value by 1.
+Request the remote link training partner to increase (+) its emphasis value by 1.